chullman/BubbleBuddies/README.md

 * Recreational divers (not at an instructor) can find and meetup with other buddies for a dive, as well as join a meetup by an instructor looking to teach a course or specialisation.
 * Dive instructors can sell their services by creating a meetup to teach a course or specialisation, and to accept payment for it.
 * Reduced logistics in meetup planning with tailored forms and other interfaces to show and share all the most important information to a dive meetup.

+#### Ethical Considerations

+* Many buddies may use this platform to meet other buddies who they've never met before.
+This could potentially be dangerous.
+* Users could potentially exploit the system to stalk or harass others.
+* There is no filtering on the user profile picture upload and storage, so offensive images could be uploaded and displayed on the platform.

 ### Technical Summary